Hot Fill Washing Machines

 The first thing to do is calculate how much of a pipe run that you have from the hot water source, usually a storage tank in the loft in the case of solar heated water, to the delivery point, i.e. the point at which the washing machine's fill hose is connected.

-Then don't forget to add about 1.2 litres for the water in the standard 1.5m fill hose.
+Then don't forget to add about .3 litres for the water in the standard 1.5m fill hose and the water left in the washing machine.

-Most homes will have a around a 6m or so pipe run, in a good installation many will have much longer runs.
-What this means is that, at best, you will have about 4-5 litres of "standing" cold water in the pipe before you even get a whiff of hot water.
+Most homes will have a around a 6m or so pipe run, in a good number of installations many will have much longer runs.
+What this means is that, at best, you will have about 1-2 litres of "standing" cold water in the pipe before you even get a whiff of hot water.

-So, we just proved that about at least 25% of the "hot" water you just filled with is, in fact, stone cold or, at best at ambient temperature.
-But probably, for most people, more than half the "hot" water that you fill your washing machine with will be at room temperature.
+So, we just shown that a good bit of the of the "hot" water you just filled with is, in fact, stone cold or, at best at ambient temperature.
+In practical terms for most UK homes and, for most people, more than half the "hot" water that you fill your washing machine with will be at room temperature.
+At best.

 Take one empty plastic soft drinks bottle that you can have a "reasonably" accurate measurement of the volume with.
-My personal favorite when I demo this is a 1.5l soft drinks bottle.
+A favorite of ours when we demo this is a 1.5l soft drinks bottle.

 Now, put the bottle under the hot tap in your kitchen or utility room beside the washing machine or, as close as you can get.
 Open the tap and fill the bottle.
 Close the tap then fill it again.
 Later, if you like and just for fun, you can do this once more.